jschuemann/SDD/index.rst

 Welcome to the documentation of the Standard for DNA Damage (SDD) data format!
 =========================================================================================
 .. note::
-    This page will be fully avaialable as soon as the manuscript is accepted for publicaiton.
+    This page will be fully avaialable as soon as the manuscript is published.
-    The status of the current paper for the SDD is: "Accepted by Radiation Research on 10/10".
+    The SDD paper has been "Accepted for publication" by Radiation Research on 10/10.

 Getting Started
 ^^^^^^^^^^^^^^^^^^